 How Much Sleep Does My Goldendoodle Need?

-According to the American Kennel Club, Goldendoodles need 12-14 hours of sleep every day.
+According to the American Kennel Club, Goldendoodles should have 12-14 hours of sleep every day.
 Puppies need about 18-19 hours of sleep every night.
 Examine your Goldendoodle’s sleeping habits once again.
 If they’re sleeping more than normal, it’s time to take them to the vet.

 How Can You Help Your Goldendoodle Sleep Better?